Officials say Qatar has decided to suspend its mediation efforts on Gaza

 The war began after Palestinian militants stormed into Israel on Oct.
 7, 2023, killing around 1,200 people — mostly civilians — and abducting 250 others.

-Samy Magdy reported from Cairo.
-Jack Jeffery contributed to this report from in Ramallah, West Bank.
+Samy Magdy reported from Cairo and Matthew Lee from Washington.
+Jack Jeffery contributed to this report from Ramallah, West Bank.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war